gk31/IOT-Cybersecurity-using-Machine-Learning-for-Distributed-Denial-of-Service-DDoS-Attacks/README.md

 # IOT-Cybersecurity-using-Machine-Learning-for-Distributed-Denial-of-Service-DDoS-Attacks
-My research experience at Universidad de Panama where I focused on a implementing Classification Algorithms like Decision Trees, Logistic Regression, Random Forest to evaluate the IOT CICDDoS2019 dataset on DDOS attacks
+My research experience at Universidad de Panama where I focused on implementing Classification Algorithms like Decision Trees, Logistic Regression, and Random Forest to evaluate the IOT CICDDoS2019 dataset on DDOS attacks

 ## Project Overview